fabianokafor369/marlo_app/README.md

 You must be running Python 3 to develop on this project.
 Run python --version and ensure that the print out is 3.x.x (usually it will be 3.6.x).
 If you see version 2, then try to repeat the command above with python3 --version.
 If this second approach worked for you then please read the whole of the next paragraph before creating your virtual environment.

-Activate the virtual environment with the following code in Command Prompt (Flask does not work in Powershell) in the top level of the repo: venv\Scripts\activate.
+Activate the virtual environment with the following code in Command Prompt (Flask does not work on Powershell) in the top level of the repo: venv\Scripts\activate.
 You should see (venv) appear at the beginning of the next line in your Command Prompt.

 To deactivate later, run deactivate.
 The (venv) should dissapear.